ANSANJAY/LinuxPosixTimerTutorial/2_PosixAPIsforTimers.md

 ## Interview Questions & Answers 🤔💡

-### Q1: What are the four basic APIs provided by Texas Standards for timer manipulation?
+### Q1: What are the four basic APIs provided by POSIX Standards for timer manipulation?

 **A1**: The four basic APIs are for creating a timer, starting/stopping a timer, checking the time remaining before a timer fires, and deleting a timer.